Interactions of Living things

 All living beings that coexist with each other like plants, animals, people, forming a habitat using the essential resource of nature like air, water, soil, and rocks makes up an ecosystem.

-Living Elements are called Biotic.
-They include plants, animals, and human beings.
+Biotic include plants, animals, and human beings.

-Non-Living Elements are called Abiotic.
-They are the resources like air, water, soil and rocks.
+Abiotic include resources like air, water, soil and rocks.

 Schedule a Free session to clear worksheet doubts